-The Group is exposed to fair value interest rate risk in relation to fixed-rate borrowings (see note 25 for details).
-The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank balances (see note 22 for details).
+The Group is exposed to fair value interest rate risk in relation to fixed-rate borrowings (see note 24 for details).
+The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank balances (see note 21 for details).
 The Group manages its interest rate exposures by assessing the potential impact arising from any interest rate movements based on interest rate level and outlook.

-Total interest revenue/income from financial assets that are measured at amortised cost or at FVTOCI is as follows:
+Total interest income from financial assets that are measured at amortised cost is as follows: